Extending Linear Convergence of the Proximal Point Algorithm: The Quasar-Convex Case: Numerical Experiments

 Clearly, the minimum point of $h$ on $\mathbb{R}^{2}$ is $\overline{x} = (0, 0)$, a point in which $h$ is nonsmooth in virtue of $h_{1}$.
 Furthermore, since $h_{1}$ is convex, it is quasar-convex with modulus $\kappa = 1$ and $\gamma = 0$, thus using \cite[Proposition 8]{HADR} we get that $h$ is quasar-convex, too.
 An illustration of function $h$ is given in Figure \ref{fig:02} below.

-As in the previous example, $h$ is neither convex nor strongly quasiconvex (not even quasiconvex) since its level sets are not convex (see Figure \ref{fig:02}), hence the PPA's from \cite{BC-2,Lara-9,rock-1976} and references therein can not be applied.
+As in the previous example, $h$ is neither convex nor strongly quasiconvex (not even quasiconvex) since its level sets are not convex (see Figure \ref{fig:02}), hence the PPA's from \cite{BC-2,Lara-9,rock-1976} and references therein cannot be applied.

 On the other hand, $h$ satisfies the assumptions of Theorem \ref{case gamma=0}, i.e., the sequence generated by Algorithm \ref{ppa:sqcx} is minimizing and converges to the optimal solution $\overline{x} = (0, 0)$. \end{example}